|

 Load Canoes & Canoe Gear On Trailer

-The meals on this trip will be similar to meals on a backpacking trip because they have to be packed in.
-We will be using portable backpacking stoves for cooking.
-The following types of meals are example of what you may find on a PADDLE PROWL Canoe Trip:
+The meals you purchase for this trip will be similar to meals on a backpacking trip because they have to be packed in.
+We will be supplying you with portable backpacking stoves & cookware for cooking.

-Instant mashed potatoes & instant gravy, tortillas & pepperoni with sealed cheese, ramen noodles, Lipton pasta packets, vacuum-sealed tuna fish, vacuum-sealed salmon, vacuum-sealed chicken breast, Ragu spaghetti w/sauce, granola/breakfast bars, pop tarts, freeze dried foods, pastas, oatmeal, dried fruits, peanut butter, jelly packets, hard rolls, nuts, m&m's, raisins, sunflower seeds, trail mix, etc.
+BACKPACKING MEAL EXAMPLES: Some examples of backpacking foods are instant mashed potatoes & instant gravy, tortillas & pepperoni with sealed cheese, Ramen noodles, Lipton pasta packets, vacuum-sealed tuna fish, vacuum-sealed salmon, vacuum-sealed chicken breast, Ragu 6-pack spaghetti w/sauce, granola/breakfast bars, pop tarts, freeze dried foods, pastas, oatmeal, dried fruits, peanut butter, jelly packets, hard rolls, nuts, m&m's, raisins, sunflower seeds, trail mix, etc. PLEASE DON'T BRING MAC & CHEESE - IT BURNS TO THE COOKING POTS.

 Full time guides, canoes, paddles, life vests, dry containers, camping equipment (except sleeping bags), cooking supplies, small snacks, Christ-centered devotions, a lifelong memory! |